opf/openproject/docs/user-guide/forums/README.md

 ### Unwatch a message

 The same applies to **unwatch a message**.
-Just select the message first which you do not want to watch any longerand click the **Unwatch** button.
+Just select the message first which you do not want to watch any longer and click the **Unwatch** button.

 ## Edit a forum message